 Standing 40′ tall in the center of the lobby and filled with loads of Victorian Christmas ornaments.
 You will be awed by its splendor.

 This impressive tree is dressed up with pink velvet and lace large bows.

-Christmas Garland at the Grand Floridian
+Christmas Garland Decorations at the Disney Grand Floridian

 The railings along the staircases are wonderfully ornate so when Disney adds the garland they become dreamy!
-Just like the trees, Disney repeats the bows, ornaments, and flowers.
+Just like the Christmas trees, Disney repeats the bows, ornaments, and flowers.